 You are disappointed that your bank rejected your home loan application, but this is a very common experience, especially in Florida.
-Indeed, based on the most recent data collected from thousands of lenders under the federal Home Mortgage Disclosure Act, three of the top ten cities with the highest mortgage denial rates are in Florida – Miami, Orlando, and Tampa.
+Indeed, based on the most recent data collected from thousands of lenders under the federal Home Mortgage Disclosure Act, of the top cities nationwide with the highest mortgage denial rates, the top four slots are taken by Florida cities – Miami, Orlando, Tampa, and Jacksonville.
 Furthermore, according to a 2018 study regarding “real denial rates” by the Urban Institute, unless you have a high-credit-profile, your chance of being rejected for a home mortgage loan is 32% – nearly one in three.

 In other words, you are definitely not alone.

 Even more reassuring, many turned-down applicants – even those that have been declined by banks, not once, but even two or more times – can quickly rebound and successfully obtain a loan from another lender that has different or less stringent requirements than banks.